Herschel Walker Claims His Cop Badges Are ‘Legit’ And Gives Him ‘Authority’ - NewsBreak

 Black residents in Herschel Walker's home town, Wrightsville, Georgia, say they would never vote for him in the U.S. Senate race.
 The post Black People In Herschel Walker’s Georgia Hometown Are ‘Not Going To Vote For Him’ appeared first on NewsOne.

-ATLANTA — Another Herschel Walker headline rocked the Republican’s embattled campaign when The Daily Beast reported late Wednesday that the woman who said the Senate hopeful paid for her 2009 abortion is also the mother of one of his four children.
-The GOP Senate nominee had called the...

-Herschel Walker's Mom Calls Claim That His Grandma Was 'Full-Blood Cherokee' into Question
+Herschel Walker Says His Grandma Was 'Full-Blood Cherokee.'
+His Mom Says Otherwise.

-Herschel Walker may have been caught in another lie this week, when his own mother refuted a talking point that the Georgia Senate candidate has been attributing to her.
-"I found something out.
-My mom just told me that my mom, grandmother, was full-blood Cherokee," he said at a Sept.
-28 campaign stop in Forsyth, Georgia.
-"So I'm Native American.
-I was like, whoa, hello!
-So I'm a super mutt, I don't know what I am."
+At a little-noticed campaign event late last month, Georgia Republican Senate nominee Herschel Walker announced with great fanfare that his grandmother was “full-blood Cherokee” and that it means he is Native American.
+“My mom just told me that my mom, grandmother, was full-blood Cherokee,” Walker said at the...

 Don Lemon ‘Stunned’ by Claim That Herschel Walker Is Anti-Abortion: ‘He Can’t Be, He Paid for It!’